Introduction to Education Opportunity

 Student Participants and Eligibility Requirements

-This course is intended for any junior or senior high school student considering Education as a possible future career.
-Whether students are just becoming interested in the field or they are fully committed and ready to get started, this course gives students the opportunity to explore their potential for teaching.
+This course is intended for any junior or senior high school student considering a career in education.
+Whether students are just becoming interested in the field or are fully committed and ready to get started, this course offers them the opportunity to explore their potential as teachers.
 Concurrent enrollment eligibility requirements are as follows:

 Seniors - need to have a 3.0 GPA or above and be in the top half of their graduating class*